 - High in Fiber: Supports digestive health.

-- Minerals: Contains essential minerals like manganese, copper, and selenium.
+- Minerals: Contains manganese, copper, and selenium.

-- Gluten-Free: Safe for those with gluten sensitivities.
+- Gluten-Free: Safe for gluten-sensitive individuals.

-3. 1 cup of plain flour:
+3. 1 Cup of Plain Flour:

 - Calories: 455 kcal

-- Total fat: 1.2g
+- Fat: 1.2g

-- Saturated fat: 0.2g
+- Saturated Fat: 0.2g

 - Cholesterol: 0mg